2023 Geocache challenge

 All persons hunting within the boundaries of the permitted hunting area of Thacher State Park must have a valid NYS hunting license, archery license, muzzle loading license and/or turkey permit as required by Environmental Conservation Law.
 A special permit, issued by Thacher State Park, is also required.
 Permits can be obtained at the park office at no charge.

 Rifles of any caliber or handgun of any type is strictly prohibited.
 Muzzle loader or shotgun only.
 Bow hunting in designated areas.
 With the exception that all hunting ends on March 31st of each year, the hunting schedule follows the hunting season as outlined by New York State DEC for NYSDEC wildlife management unit (WMU) 4H; this is considered the "Southern Zone."
 All NYSDEC regulations and provisions pertaining to WMU 4H apply.
 Hunting within 500 feet of any building or road is strictly prohibited.
 No structures of any kind.
 Tree stands must be climber style or lock on.
 All tree stands must be removed daily.

 Hunters must display the park issued parking registration form on the dashboard whenever parked in one of the designated hunting parking areas.
 Hunters must carry the park issued hunting permit on their person at all times when hunting in the park.
 The permit must be displayed upon request to any park employee or officer.
-Sign in/sign out sheets will be placed on the map boxes in the three designated parking areas.
-Hunters are required to sign in and out each day they hunt.

 Hunting permits include a report; the report must be completed and returned to the park office by March 31st.